“Nothing remains but to hope the end will come to extinguish the unrelenting pain of waiting for it.”

 He added, “It is impossible to create a cultural relationship with them, because they are living with totally new values, with which the old values cannot be compared.
 I don’t believe we shall ever again have any form of society in which men will be free.
 One should not hope for it.
 One should not hope for anything.
 Hope is invented by politicians to keep the electorate happy.”

-Here is a list of 10 of the most disturbing films ever made.
+Here, including the likes of Pasolini, Yorgos Lanthimos, Takashi Miike and more, is a list of Ten of the most disturbing films ever made.

 10. The Human Centipede (Tom Six – 2009)